VFPX/Win32API/functions_alphabetical.md

 ***

 [GdipSetPathGradientCenterColor](libraries/gdiplus/GdipSetPathGradientCenterColor.md)
 Sets the center color of this path gradient brush.
-The center color is the color that appears at the brush`s center point.
+The center color is the color that appears at the brush's center point.

 ***